 What do I do with the cremated remains once they are returned?

 This is another question that families frequently ask.
-As more families choose direct cremation, they want to do something with the cremation ashes when they are returned to them by the funeral home.
+As more families choose direct cremation, they want to do something with the cremation ashes when the funeral home returns them to them.
 Memorial services and Life Celebration Ceremonies are growing in popularity.

-The great thing about direct cremation is that aside from being a more affordable cremation option, is that the family can then conduct their own memorial service at a time and place of their choosing.
+The great thing about direct cremation, aside from being a more affordable option, is that the family can then conduct their own memorial service at a time and place of their choosing.

 What about scattering the cremation ashes?